spambusters/instadb/README.md

 ## Metadata
 ### Videos
-Video metadata is embedded with the intention of being useful for media servers like *Plex*.
+Video metadata is useful for media servers like *Plex*.
 1. Video Title
     * Same as the filename (user + shortcode)
 2. Cast Members / Studio